-The conference „Germany’s Contributions to Missions Abroad – „Lessons Learnt“ for Japan?” aims to examine legal and socio-political aspects of overseas operations of the German Federal Armed Forces through the expertise of German and Japanese experts on security policies.
+The conference „Germany’s Contributions to Missions Abroad – „Lessons Learnt“ for Japan?” examined legal and socio-political aspects of overseas operations of the German Federal Armed Forces through the expertise of German and Japanese experts on security policies.

 On June 4, the KAS office in Tokyo hosted a non-public roundtable discussion for delegates of the Sub-Committee on NATO Partnerships of the NATO Parliamentary Assembly.
 The event will focus on the geopolitical developments in Asia.